davidbarnhart/dhcpd_unbound_bridge/README.md

 ### Background

 Having used pfSense for years, I decided to try my hand at rolling my own FreeBSD-based router.
 I used the dhcpd port from OpenBSD (/usr/ports/net/dhcpd) and chose to go with unbound as my DNS resolver just for simplicity.
 This is a common configuration within pfSense and OPNsense.
 Both of those platforms include an option to register the hostname from dhcpd leases within the unbound DNS config.
-This frees you from using IP addresses to reference local machines instead of hostnames
+This lets you use hostnames to reference local machines instead of IP addresses.
+Basic stuff, or at least I thought.

 Unfortunately I couldn't find an out-of-the-box method for taking the info from these dhcpd leases and registering the IP address/hostname combinations with unbound.
 After studying both pfSense and OPNsense, I realized that this functionality is handled by some additional scripts unique to each project.
 Typically there is a file watcher on the dhcpd lease file, which kicks off some additional parsing scripts each time the file is modified.
 OPNsense seemed like it was using Python-based scripts, while pfSense seemed to be relying on a much older Perl script.
 I thought about installing Python on my router but wanted to avoid that if possible.